-Trair ning of governors Financial Year to which self-certification relates 2022/23 Certi fication on training of gove ernors (FTs only) The Board are required to respond "Confirm Training of Governors ned" or "Not confirmed" to the following statements.
-Explanatory information should be provided where required.
-1 inancial year most recently ended the Licensee has provided the necessary training (s) of the Health and Social Care Act, to ensure they are equipped with the skills and ir role.
-Confirmed Signed on behalf of the Board of directors ors, and, in the case of Foundation Trusts, having regard to the views of the governors Signature Signature Name Paul Scott Name Professor Sheila Salmon Capacity Chief Executive Officer Capacity Chair of the Trust Date 31 May 2023 Date 31 May 2023
+Train ning of governors Financial Year to which self-certification relates 2022/23 Certi fication on training of governors (F Certi incation on training or governors (r 13 Oliy) The Board are required to respond "Confirmed" or "Not co nfirmed" to the following statements.
+Explanatory information should be e provided where required.
+Training of Governors 1 most recently ended the Licensee has provided the necessary transformed and Social Care Act, to ensure they are equipped with the skills Signed on behalf of the Board of directors, and, in th ne case of Foundation Trusts, having regard to the views of the g governors Signature Signature Name Paul Scott Name Professor Sheila Salmon Capacity Chief Executive Officer Capacity Chair of the Trust Date 31 May 2023 Date 31 May 2023